twhite1031/STORMY/README.md

 <br><br>
 There are a plethora of packages which enable use of STORMY.
 A conda environment (.yml) is provided [here](https://github.com/twhite1031/STORMY/tree/main/envs)
+Note: If the conda env does not match STORMY version, use most recent .yml file
 <br><br>
 Install for Linux using:
 <br><br>